FROGGER (FROGGER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FROGGER Historical Price

-According to the latest data gathered on FROGGER live price page, the current price of FROGGER is 0.00053677USD.
-The circulating supply of FROGGER(FROGGER) is 1.00B FROGGER , giving it a market capitalization of $536.77K.
+According to the latest data gathered on FROGGER live price page, the current price of FROGGER is 0.00050603USD.
+The circulating supply of FROGGER(FROGGER) is 1.00B FROGGER , giving it a market capitalization of $506.09K.

 - 30 Days0.00%$ --$ 0.005100$ 0.000370